jeemb/track-suggester/README.md

 * Input name and answers to questions
 * Click submit
 * A suggested programming learning path will be generated!
+* Project can also be viewed at: jeemb.github.io/track-suggester

 ## Known Bugs